 A few pervasive tips about TiP are worth recording, though:

-- Work with feature flags and make them second nature in your designs and implementations
+Work with feature toggles to make them second nature in your designs and implementations

-By using these techniques, you can make TiP a manageable asset in your testing arsenal.
+By using these techniques, you can make TiP a manageable asset in your testing arsenal, and succeed with TiP.